survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 To recap:

 * Autoprefixing can be enabled through the *autoprefixer* PostCSS plugin.
-* Autoprefixing will write missing CSS definitions based on your minimum browser definition.
+* Autoprefixing writes missing CSS definitions based on your minimum browser definition.
 * *browserslist* is a standard file that works with tooling beyond *autoprefixer*

-In the next chapter, you will learn to eliminate unused CSS from the project.
+In the next chapter, you eliminate unused CSS from the project.